cerb/cerb.github.io/pricing/cloud.md

 <div id="seats"></div>

-## What are seats?

-Seats determine the maximum number of workers who can use Cerb at the same time.

-For example, a team of 30 workers who are evenly split into three, non-overlapping shifts (morning, day, night) would only require 10 seats.
-That's the highest number of workers who would ever be logged in at the same time.

-You aren't paying per worker account, so there isn't a penalty for inviting everyone to participate: full-time staff, part-time contributors, busy executives, interns, temps, contractors, partners, and volunteers.

 ## What is Cerb Cloud?

 __Cerb Cloud__ is a subscription-based service that provides a finely tuned, ready-to-use instance of Cerb in an ideal environment.
 All you need is a web browser and your team can start putting Cerb's tools to work.
 We'll handle everything else.